top of page

 It is good to see the NICE guidelines set out the psychological treatments for eating disorders specific to each condition: guided self-help is established as the first line treatment for people with binge eating disorders and children and adolescents with bulimia nervosa should be given bulimia nervosa-focused family therapy (FT-BN).

-As a provider of eating disorders services for children and adolescents with anorexia requiring inpatient treatment, there is much complexity and no single psychological treatment will be sufficient alone.
+As a provider of eating disorders services anorexia requiring inpatient treatment, there is much complexity and no single psychological treatment will be sufficient alone.
 A broad-ranging resource of interventions is needed to address the multiple causes of the disorder and we recognise the NICE guidelines for anorexia (2) stating individuals need to discuss with a health professional to explain their options for treatment, with choice if it is appropriate and in the best interest of the patient.